kartheiiy/portfolio-college/README.md

-This is my college portfolio website.
+This is my personal portfolio website.
 Created using HTML, CSS and JavaScript.